 Base Wages Increases

-Effective July 1, 2017, all salary ranges and steps of the Salary Schedule in effect on June 30, 2017, will be increased by two percent (2.0%), as reflected in Appendix B.
+Effective July 1, 2019, all salary ranges and steps of the Salary Schedule in effect on June 30, 2019, will be increased bythree percent (3%) , as reflected in Appendix B.

-Effective July 1, 2018, all salary ranges and steps of the Salary Schedule in effect on June 30, 2018, will be increased by two percent (2.0%), as reflected in Appendix C.
+Effective July 1, 2020, all salary ranges and steps of the Salary Schedule in effect on June 30, 2020, will be increased by three percent (3%) , as reflected in Appendix C.

-Effective January 1, 2019, all salary ranges and steps of the Salary Schedule in effect on December 31, 2018, will be increased by two (2.0%), as reflected in Appendix D.

-Employees who are employed with the University on July 1, 2017 will receive $100 signing payment on the July 25, 2017 paydate.
+Employees who are employed with the University on July 1, 2019 will receive $100 signing payment on the July 25, 2019 paydate.

-In the event the state legislature funds a higher total across-the-board increase for the contract term for an employee group at the general government state table for the 2017-2019 negotiations, the University agrees to match the increase or provide the increases described above; whichever is greater.
-In the event the University receives additional tuition authority and/or state funding that results in an overall significant improvement in the financial status of the University, the Union may request to re-open the Agreement to bargain over economic terms of this Agreement.
-Any agreement resulting from such bargaining will remain subject to a finding by the Director of OFM that the agreement is economically feasible, and approval by the Legislature as provided in RCW 41.80.
-Nothing in this paragraph obligates either party to agree to any proposal.

-Effective July 1, 2017, the University agrees to adopt classification adjustments adopted at the 2017-2019 WFSE General Government negotiations table, provided the adjustments are deemed financially feasible and receiving full funding by the legislature.
+In the event the state legislature funds a higher total across-the-board increase for the contract term for the collective bargaining agreement between the State of Washington and the Washington Federation of State Employees at the state general government table for the 2019-2021 negotiations, the University agrees to match the increase or provide the increases described above; whichever is greater.
+Effective July 1, 2019, the University agrees to adopt classification adjustments adopted at the 2019-2021 WFSE General Government negotiations table

 Effective July 1, 2015, current employees who are compensated at less than